Current version: 0.5

 Walthausen concludes that there is no ‘right answer’ as to when and where educators should be paid for their materials.
 Instead, she states, “whether a teacher decides to share on a micro or a macro level, the choice should be open and judgement free”.
 What is important is that those who contribute valuable thoughts, ideas, and energy to a community feel supported to be able to do so.
 This could take the form of ‘moral support’ or be the kind of financial support that allows an educator, or group of educators, to spend time and effort on new content that does not currently exist.

-Project MoodleNet will come to life during 2018.
-Let us imagine that is the year 2020, and Project MoodleNet is being used by millions of educators around the world.
+Let us imagine that is the year 2021, and MoodleNet is being used by millions of educators around the world.
 In that context, if all 17 recommendations outlined above came into being, how would life be different for the six educators we were introduced to earlier?

 The following have provided valuable feedback during the writing of this white paper: